LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 published: false
 ---

 One of the long-running Libraries Hacked projects is a library finder.
-This uses data from Plymouth  Libraries on library locations, facilities, events, and opening hours.
+This uses data from Plymouth  Libraries on library locations to explore how these could be presented online.

 You can play with it and see [it in action here](https://plymouth.librarydata.uk).